10 Internet of Things IoT Healthcare Examples

 3. IoT Healthcare Example: Remote Patient Monitoring

 Why are most patients readmitted to the hospital after treatment and surgery?
 The answer is clear; lack of monitoring patients.
-Remote monitoring IoT medical devices play an effective role because they automatically collect health metrics such as temperature, heart rate, blood pressure, and more from patients who are no longer physically present in a healthcare facility.
+Remote monitoring of IoT medical devices plays an effective role because they automatically collect health metrics such as temperature, heart rate, blood pressure, and more from patients who are no longer physically present in a healthcare facility.

 After collecting this data, it sends it to the software application or cloud from where a patient/doctor can view it.
 If an IoMT device senses unusual data, it generates an alert to notify both the patient and the doctor.
 Remote monitoring devices are easy to operate; however, the security and privacy of highly personal data these devices collect are a cybersecurity challenge healthcare organizations will need to address.